waqeem1203/gcp-data-engineering/Moving Data from Cloud Storage to BigQuery using Cloud Functions.md

 ![image](https://user-images.githubusercontent.com/50084105/234117737-091cf658-c7b0-4537-aef7-9da5b25d1748.png)

 To verify this we can check `Last modified` on the details page of the BigQuery table.
+Note:
-Note: The cloud function creates a table for the directory the file is stored in.
+1. The cloud function creates a table for the directory the file is stored in.
 In this example the name of the directory is `asset-exchange-rate-history`.
-If no table with the name had existed in the schema, cloud functions would have created the table instead.
-This is why the two timestamps are the same.
-This function only works for a single level directory. i.e `bucket/directory1/file` will work but `bucket/directory1/directory2/file` will fail.
+2. If no table with the name had existed in the schema, cloud functions would have created the table instead.
+This is why the timestamps in the screenshot below are the same.
+3. This function only works for a single level directory. i.e `bucket/directory1/file` will work but `bucket/directory1/directory2/file` will fail.

 ![image](https://user-images.githubusercontent.com/50084105/234118429-246c3d58-6c85-49c2-aa89-a4ed592e2538.png)